avishaan/codehatcher.github.io/_posts/2019-04-18-story-creation-pm.md

 Point|Description
 ---|----
-0 | simple replace of image, no coding or engineering 1| engineering has done >2 times before
+0 | simple replace of an image, no coding or engineering 1| engineering has done >2 times before
 2|engineering done it before or you have something you can reference 4|engineering needs to research beforehand